Influence of the French Revolution: United States

-Latin America
+Haiti and Mexico

 The call for modification of society was influenced by the revolution in France, and once the hope for change found a place in the hearts of the Haitian people, there was no stopping the radical reformation that was occurring.
 The Enlightenment ideals and the initiation of the French Revolution were enough to inspire the Haitian Revolution, which evolved into the most successful and comprehensive slave rebellion.
 Just as the French were successful in transforming their society, so were the Haitians.
-On April 4, 1792, The French National Assembly granted freedom to slaves in Haiti and the revolution culminated in 1804; Haiti was an independent nation solely of freed peoples.
+On April 4, 1792, The French National Assembly granted freedom to slaves in Haiti but denied them their independence from France leading to the continuation of the Haitian revolution and the revolution culminated in 1804; Haiti was an independent nation solely of freed peoples.
 The activities of the revolutions sparked change across the world.
 France's transformation was most influential in Europe, and Haiti's influence spanned across every location that continued to practice slavery.
 John E. Baur honors Haiti as home of the most influential Revolution in history.

 As early as 1810, the term "liberal" was coined in Spanish politics to indicate supporters of the French Revolution.
 This usage passed to Latin America and animated the independence movement against Spain.
 In the nineteenth century "Liberalism" was the dominant element in Latin American political thought.
 French liberal ideas were especially influential in Mexico, particularly as seen through the writings of Alexis de Tocqueville, Benjamin Constant and Édouard René de Laboulaye.
 The Latin American political culture oscillated between two opposite poles: the traditional, as based on highly specific personal and family ties to kin groups, communities, and religious identity; and the modern, based on impersonal ideals of individualism, equality, legal rights, and secularism or anti-clericalism.
 The French Revolutionary model was the basis for the modern viewpoint, as explicated in Mexico in the writings of José María Luis Mora (1794–1850).

 In Mexico, modern liberalism was best expressed in the Liberal Party, the Constitution of 1857, the policies of Benito Juárez, and finally by Francisco I. Madero's democratic movement leading to the Revolution of 1911.